ThParis/ThParis.github.io/_teaching/2015-spring-teaching-2.md

 location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.
+This is a test.

 Heading 1
 ======
-Test testing test test

 Heading 2
 ======